vision-agh/rescue-challenge/README.md

 - **max_time**: Maximum allowed time (180 seconds)

 ## UAV Control and Available Topics
+- **Challenge Start**: On the topic `/avader/challenge_start`, a True variable of DataType Bool will be published when the challenge starts, indicating that the participant can control the UAV.

 - **Drone Control**: Participants control the UAV by publishing global positions to the `/avader/trajectory_setpoint` topic using the `px4_msgs/msg/TrajectorySetpoint` message type.

+- **Drone Position**: Position of UAV can be listened on the topic `/fmu/out/vehicle_local_position`.

 - **Camera**: The camera feed is available on the `/camera` topic, and camera parameters are accessible on the `/camera_info` topic.

 - **Camera pose**: `<pose>0.12 0 0.242 0 1.57 0</pose>` specify the camera's positional offset from the drone in the local NED frame.